jblabs-org/spring-message-outbox/README.md

 ## Core Module
-The core module contains the main interfaces that other modules implement, classes that implement the main outbox pattern workflows, and some default implementations of interfaces such as the Json serializer.
+The core module contains the main interfaces that other modules implement, classes that implement the main outbox pattern workflows, and some default implementations of interfaces such as the Json messagePayloadSerializer.

 ## Storage Modules
 Storage modules implement the OutboxMessageRepository interface and provide persistence for the outbox messages